Date of Award:

 Subjects (except the control group) saw a video taped model who demonstrated a sorting task and collected 20 certificates.
 All models shared 10 certificates by placing them in a canister marked "for the poor children".
 Subjects completed the task and had an opportunity to share while alone.

-Owens, Charles Ray, "Donating Behavior in Children: The Effect of the Model's Similarity with the Model and Parental Models" (1985).
-All Graduate Theses and Dissertations.
+Owens, Charles Ray, "Donating Behavior in Children: The Effects of the Model's Similarity to the Observer, the Observer's Familiarity With the Model and Parental Models" (1985).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5318.